 Undergraduate Internship Program

-You must take the introductory course, HDFS 490, one semester before you enroll in your internship.
+You must take the introductory course, HDFS 490, one semester before you enroll in your internship (or Spring for a Fall internship).
 The Internship Program consists of three courses (14 credits).
 These courses are:

 HDFS 490: Introduction to Internship Experience (2 credits)